Adzuki Bean Salad

 warm lentil salad

 Here is a perfect heart-warming salad.
 I make a lot of salads throughout the year, but this one is on top of my list when I get cravings for something hearty and flavoursome.
 I can make a big batch and happily eat every single day.
 Roasting vegetables is so easy and healthy way of cooking.
 All you need to do is wash, chop, dress and place vegetables in the oven.
 My favorites are roasted carrots, pumpkin, parsnip, beetroot and cauliflower.
+To keep the ingredients fresh, I rely on cold storage solutions that ensure everything is at its best before cooking.
 The oven does all the hard work for you so that you can enjoy a glass of wine while dinner is getting ready.
 Caramelised sweet vegetables smell and taste amazing.
 This salad is not only a great accompaniment to a roast or grilled meat but also is good enough for main on its own.
 Feel free to double up the recipe for a work lunch or potluck party.

 Ingredients (serves 2)